Taylor Swift calls off Vienna concerts after terror arrests – DW – 08/07/2024

 Taylor Swift calls off Vienna concerts after terror arrestsAugust 7, 2024

-Taylor Swift's promoter Barracuda Music on Wednesday called off shows by the performer in Vienna this week, after law enforcement in Austria announced the arrests of two people suspected of planning to attack the event.
+Taylor Swift's promoter, Barracuda Music, called off shows by the US performer in Vienna later this week after law enforcement in Austria announced the arrests of two people suspected of planning to attack the concert venue.

-"With confirmation from government officials of a planned terrorist attack at Ernst Happel Stadium, we have no choice but to cancel the three scheduled shows for everyone's safety," Barracuda Music said on Instagram, adding that all would-be concert-goers would have their tickets refunded.
+"With confirmation from government officials of a planned terrorist attack at Ernst Happel Stadium, we have no choice but to cancel the three scheduled shows for everyone's safety," Barracuda Music said on Instagram late on Wednesday, adding that all would-be concert-goers would have their tickets refunded.

 2 arrested in Austria, leading to cancellation